MDCore/mdcore.github.io/_posts/2018-11-02-on-remote-working-teams-I.md

 * The team will share locally shared information with remote members.
 * The team ensures that remote workers are included in discussion and decision-making, from planned meetings to ad-hoc chats.
 * The team will ask questions of the remote team members much like they might of local team members: e.g. ask on a chat message or fire up a call to chat via video and/or voice.
-* The team won't say "They are in the office tomorrow, we will ask them then" - a remote team member is to be treated as a co-located one—call them!
+* The team won't say "They are in the office tomorrow, we will ask them then."
+A remote team member is to be treated as a co-located one—call them!

 These mostly come down to being in the habit of being both considerate of non-co-located team members, and also keeping up co-location-like comms expectations.
-Keeping all this in mind is really difficult though, especially if the team has never worked like this!
-It takes time, practice and teams openly sharing feedback about improving.
+Keeping all this in mind is difficult though, especially if the team has never worked like this.
+It takes time, practice and team members openly sharing feedback about improving.
 This is especially difficult if a minority of people regularly work remote; their voice may need amplifying.

+---

+This is a bit of a segue into how healthy team culture supports remote working.

 ## Team Culture

-This is a bit of a segue into how team culture supports remote working.

 The whole team succeeds by everyone supporting the culture of the team.
 It is not so much about details like which tools to use and how.
 The points below apply equally to an entirely co-located team: a healthy team works to maintain a healthy culture.